Cloud Hosting: Myths vs Reality

 We only need one Cloud strategy

-A Cloud strategy begins by identifying business goals and mapping potential benefits of the Cloud to them, while mitigating the potential drawbacks.
+A Cloud strategy begins by identifying business goals and mapping the potential benefits of the Cloud to them while mitigating the potential drawbacks.
 Cloud should be thought of as a means to an end.
 The end must be specified first.

 That being said, it is important to remember that there is no single approach to Cloud strategy.
 Cloud is not one thing – with Cloud services spanning multiple levels, models and scope, as well as applications – and, as such, any strategy must be based on this reality.

 Cloud computing is not all or nothing.
 It can – and is – being adopted in gradual steps and in specific cases by organisations throughout the public transport industry.

 Because of this, it is perhaps not surprising that organisations often only begin to use Cloud services for systems that are not mission critical.
 However, as organisations progress beyond early use cases and experimentation, it is possible to realise very real benefits from utilising Cloud for mission-critical workloads, systems and services.

 Of course, it is important to remember that modern, 21st-century transport software rarely exists in isolation.
 A bus operator’s timetable management software may, for example, need to interact with driver management, fleet management, human resources, accounting, the real-time system and passenger information.

 Clearly, if all these systems are internal, then placing a single system into a Cloud supplier’s hosting centre may require significant configuration of firewalls and VPN connections.
 The gradual ‘step by step’ approach may not, therefore, be so appropriate in this instance.